rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/index.md

     - Login with a free Docker Hub account
 - Linux
     - Install [Docker Engine Community](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
-    - By default you will need to use `sudo` for all docker commands.
+    - By default, you will need to use `sudo` for all docker commands.
 To avoid this, follow the [additional steps](https://docs.docker.com/install/linux/linux-postinstall/) required.

 Ensure that docker is running by running the following command: